MatrixAI/Polykey-Network-Dashboard/README.md

 Sometimes markdown syntax just doesn't cut it, and HTML syntax needs to be used.

-While `docusaurus` is flexible, GitHub/GitLab is not.
+While `docusaurus` is flexible, GitHub is not.

-GitHub/GitLab will process the markdown and then sanitizes the HTML: https://github.com/github/markup#github-markup.
+GitHub will process the markdown and then sanitizes the HTML: https://github.com/github/markup#github-markup.

 There is a limited set of HTML tags are here: https://github.com/gjtorikian/html-pipeline/blob/03ae30d713199c2562951d627b98b75dc16939e4/lib/html/pipeline/sanitization_filter.rb#L40-L49